The Cost of Non-Compliance: DPDP Penalty Structure Explained

 • Safeguards are weak or absent

-The underlying principle is clear: harm involving children is treated as aggravated harm.
+The underlying message is clear.
+Harm involving children is treated as aggravated harm.

 No “Small Company” Discount

-The Act does not exempt companies based on:
+The law does not provide exemptions based on:

 • Revenue